abrahandejesusaparicio-code/brushbuddy-hyprcursor-theme/README.md

 wait/loading, and all 12 resize-direction cursors are replaced — everything else (text cursor, crosshair, etc.) stays exactly as Bibata ships it.

-Fun fact: the fandom adores this little guy — widely agreed to be one of the cutest things in the series, Qifrey's self-declared favorite, and star of a wonderfully unhinged fan theory that it's secretly the story's real mastermind.
-No comment on whether it's now also running your cursor.

 **Status: v0.9** — all 18 shapes confirmed working at multiple cursor sizes, a self-contained installer/uninstaller with rollback, and the cursor theme